-“The entire six months we were away were filled with feelings of incredulous awe and appreciation.
-Both of the unparalleled scenes of nature in front of me that had remained for so long, as well as a humble appreciation for the daily realities and routines of the people around us.”
+“The entire six months were filled with feelings of incredulous awe and appreciation—both of the unparalleled scenes of nature, and a humble appreciation for the daily realities and routines of the people around us.”

-The entire six months we were away were filled with feelings of incredulous awe and appreciation.
-Both of the unparalleled scenes of nature in front of me that had remained for so long, as well as a humble appreciation for the daily realities and routines of the people around us.
-Being invited to share people’s stories, homes, lives and thoughts was an experience that even now I can’t adequately describe or capture in an Instagram post (although I did try).
+The entire six months were filled with feelings of incredulous awe and appreciation—both of the unparalleled scenes of nature, and a humble appreciation for the daily realities and routines of the people around us.
+Being invited to share stories, homes, lives and thoughts with strangers was an experience that even now I can’t adequately describe or capture in an Instagram post (although I did try).

-The Hmong tribe women and our local guide in SaPa Vietnam for instance, who ‘showed’ (i.e literally held me up while trekking through muddy rice paddies) us around their village, spoke no English and yet showed us where and how they lived, shared a meal with us and even casually fended off some territorial dogs who weren’t quite as pleased about our presence.
-It turns out that “thank you” (from me) and “ya”(from the women) were all the words necessary to carry a three-hour conversation.
-That, as well as the ability to laugh at the Westerner’s many stumbles and mistakes.
-I should point out these women were many years older and many sizes smaller than me…
+The Hmong tribe women and our local guide in SaPa Vietnam for instance, who showed (i.e. literally held me up while trekking through muddy rice paddies) us around their village, spoke no English and yet conveyed to us where and how they lived, shared a meal with us and even casually fended off some territorial dogs who weren’t quite as pleased about our presence.
+It turns out that “thank you” (from me) and “ya”(from the women) were all the words necessary to carry a three-hour conversation—that, as well as the ability to laugh at the Westerner’s many stumbles and mistakes.
+I should point out these women were many years older and many sizes smaller than me.

-But there were also confronting insights into the realities of people, that I would until then only have had a limited perspective provided by the media.
-Arriving in Budapest’s main Keleti train station days after the first waves of refugees began pouring into the city with no way of leaving, we were preparing for heaving masses of refugees, protests and chaos.
-This was after meeting travellers in Vienna who had managed to catch what was the last train out of Hungary before they closed up their borders for the refugees travelling onwards for Germany.
-The train station itself was relatively empty and, but for the subtle presence of (what was rather a lot) of policemen at the entrances, everything seemed unexpectedly ordinary.
+But there were also confronting insights into foreign country realities, that I would until then only have had a limited perspective provided by the media.
+Arriving in Budapest’s main Keleti train station days after the first waves of Syrian refugees began pouring into the city, we were preparing for protests and chaos.
+This was after meeting travellers in Vienna who had managed to catch what was the last train out of Hungary before it closed up their borders to stop the flow of refugees travelling onwards for Germany.
+The train station itself was relatively empty and, but for the subtle presence of (what was rather a lot) police officers at the entrances, everything seemed unexpectedly ordinary.

 Stepping outside, it was a different story.
 There were hundreds of people; many were women, children and babies.
 These people were stuck, with no ability to leave the city that had effectively trapped them outside the station and prevented them from going any further into Budapest.
-There was no shelter beyond the semi covered concrete walkways, any food, water or comfort being provided.
+There was no shelter beyond the semi-covered concrete walkways, any food, water or comfort.
 A large crowd peacefully sitting outside the station entrance were simply holding their train tickets in the air that had been legitimately purchased before all train travel from Keleti was suspended.

 Putting on my big girl pants and travelling through 20 countries in six months was the best experience I’ve had.
-Needless to say, we scrapped the spreadsheet and any efforts to really organise our next steps, quite quickly into the journey.
-It turned out that luck, the generosity of strangers (as well as Pringles and free wifi) carried us a long way.
+Needless to say, we scrapped the spreadsheet and any efforts to organise our next steps quite quickly into the journey.
+It turned out that luck and the generosity of strangers (as well as Pringles and free WiFi) carried us a long way.
 I expect that a similar open-plan and attitude will take us where we need to go next time around.
 I can’t wait!

-Erica Burke is a New Zealander who just returned to Auckland from a 6 month trip around the world.
-She loves cooking, hiking, walking her dog and of course travel.
-You can contact Erica by emailing firstname.lastname@example.org
+Erica Burke is from New Zealand.
+She loves cooking, hiking, walking her dog and of course, travel.